Xunnamius/hashnav/Docs/Documentation.md

 * Page or "state" names (`home` in `#!/home&&param=1`) are completely and utterly **stripped** of whitespace using MooTools's [String.clean()](http://mootools.net/docs/core/Types/String#String:clean "MooTools Core Documentation: clean") method when stored internally; however, events may still trigger when these invalid pages are navigated to in the browser.
 * Use the [triggerEvent()](#PMI-triggerEvent "Jump to it!") method whenever you register a new observer (or after you're finished registering *all* of your observers or initializing a page.
 Here's an [example](#PMI-triggerEvent "Jump to it!")).
 	* If you're a cool professional who knows what (s)he is doing, you'll find times when you *don't* want to use [triggerEvent()](#PMI-triggerEvent "Jump to it!") after registering an observer or two!
 Ooh!
 Aah!
+* It is generally unwise to nest parameters inside of other parameters, even though it is partially supported ([set()](#PMI-set "Jump to it!") does not support parameter-array notation).
+Serializing whole objects using the page's URI is an even worse idea.
+Instead of nesting parameters/objects, just use separate parameters (or store the data in a variable/session/server-side)!
+* Sometimes IE<9 misbehaves if it is in quirks mode.
+Make sure to use PROPER LEGAL doctypes if you want HashNav to function at its full capability.

 ##Coming <a name="ComingSoon"></a>Soon
 * Nothing yet!
 Any ideas?